-There are hardly any cases more sensitive than those surrounding child disputes.
-Our specialist family solicitors have many years of experience.
-We do our very best to safeguard separating parents and their children.
+There are hardly any cases more sensitive than those surrounding child disputes, which is why we do our very best to safeguard separating parents and their children.

 When couples who have children separate, one of the foremost considerations is what arrangements will be made for their children.
 This includes matters such as where the children will live, how often they’ll see the other parent, child maintenance, and decisions about their schooling.

 As parents, there is no one better placed to decide what arrangements will suit your children best that’s why we always encourage parents to make their own arrangements for their children, ensuring that any decisions reached are centred around the best interests of the children.

 If parents are unable to agree arrangements for children, it may be necessary to seek legal advice.

 At Castelo our specialist family solicitors have many years of experience in children and family law and work closely with you to quickly and sensitively achieve the best result for you and your children whatever your situation.

 Whether you need advice in respect of living and contact arrangements, assistance with securing an agreement for child maintenance or help in the form of mediation, our knowledgeable team of family lawyers are experts at successfully guiding parents through difficult cases and avoiding stressful court action.